Through approximately mid-October, limited ranger programs will be offered most days inside the Furnace Creek Visitor Center throughout the summer.

 Subject: Topics vary with each ranger.
 Learn about the cultural and natural resources of Death Valley.

 Meet: In the conference room inside the visitor center (inside to the left).

 Times: 9:30 am & 3:00 pm most days.

-Park Rangers can introduce you to a new canyon, explore the night sky with you, guide you across the moonlit sand dunes, take you back in time or just answer your questions.
-A variety of Ranger-led programs are offered throughout the winter months (November 13, 2014 –April 18, 2015) that are designed to help you experience the park in a myriad different ways.
-For a complete list of programs and opportunities to visit with a ranger, refer to the weekly Ranger Program Schedule available at visitor centers,and posted throughout the park.
+Park Rangers can introduce you to a new canyon, explore the night sky with you, guide you across the moonlit sand dunes, take you back in time... or just answer your questions!
+A variety of Ranger-led programs are offered throughout the winter months from mid-October to mid-April.
+For a complete list of programs stop at the Furnace Creek Visitor Center speak to a ranger.
 Tours are free except for Scotty's Castle and Lower Vine tours.
 Some tours require advance registration.
 Programs may change for special events or cancelled due to inclement weather.

 Scotty's Castle Tours